 The German radar satellite TerraSAR-X will orbit the Earth in a polar orbit at a height of 514 kilometres; using the mission's newly designed active antenna, it will gather high-quality X-band radar data from the entire planet.
 TerraSAR-X will operate independent of weather conditions, cloud coverage or lighting and will supply radar data at a resolution of up to 1 metre.

 The successful launch of TerraSAR-X on 15 June 2007 at 08:14 local time from the Russian Baikonur Cosmodrome in Kazakhstan marked the start of a campaign to map the Earth at an unprecedented level of accuracy.
-The aim is to create new, high-quality radar images of the Earth’s surface over the next five years.
+Since then new and high-quality radar images of the Earth's surface have been created.

 Night and overcast conditions are no problem for TerraSAR-X

 The satellite is in a near-polar orbit around the Earth, at an altitude of 514 kilometres.
 Using its active radar antenna, it is able to produce image data with a resolution of down to one metre, regardless of weather conditions, cloud cover or absence of daylight.
 Every part of this satellite was built in a very compact way.
-It has a five-metre-long body with a hexagonal cross section and its primary payload is an active radar system.
-The radar beam can be electronically tilted within a range of 20 to 60 degrees perpendicular to the flight direction, without having to move the satellite itself.
+It has a five meter long body with hexagonal cross-section carrying an active radar system as its primary payload.
+The radar beam can be electronically steered within a range of 20 to 60 degrees perpendicular to the flight direction, without having to move the satellite itself.
 The advantage is obvious: The desired area can be targeted without time delay and a denser sequence of images is possible than with fixed beam radar that requires mechanical alignment.
 Since 2010, it has been followed by the almost identical TanDEM-X satellite, which, in addition to the TanDEM-X mission, also carries out conventional SAR images and thus makes an additional contribution to the TerraSAR-X mission.

 Germany - world leader in Earth observation